paramrathour/paramrathour.github.io/CS101/tips.md

 	<li><a href="https://cs101.has.coffee/safe-quiz-guidelines">SAFE Quiz Guidelines</a></li>
 	<li>Notify the TA immediately for any issue you face during the quiz</li>
 	<li>If submission is pending - keep retrying/restarting SAFE until it submits (NEVER LOGOUT during such issues)</li>
-	<li>Setup environment properly, look only at mobile screen, show the successful submission screen to the TA</li>
+	<li>Set up environment properly, look only at mobile screen, show the successful submission screen to the TA</li>
 </ul>

 <h2 align="center" id="Labs">Labs</h2>